 No, these funds do not negate nor replace financial aid.
 It is a one-time grant.

-What if I have a balance at North Carolina Wesleyan College?
+What if I have a balance at North Carolina Wesleyan University?

-The full amount of the Emergency grants funds will be given directly to the students and North Carolina Wesleyan College will not hold the funds to pay any outstanding balance owed.
+The full amount of the Emergency grants funds will be given directly to the students and North Carolina Wesleyan University will not hold the funds to pay any outstanding balance owed.